Combinatorics of Correlated Equilibria

-Finally, we complete the identity matrix.
-Schematically, this procedure can be viewed as in the following picture, where $*$ indicates a non-zero entry, and the cells that are added when going from $n$ to $n+1$ are shaded in gray.

-We now consider the minors of the matrix $A^{n+1}(Y)$ for $n+1$, and show that they are either monomials, binomials, or zero.
-Note that every maximal minor of $A^{n+1}(Y)$ that involves a row from the identity matrix corresponds to a smaller minor of the remaining matrix.
+We want to show that the maximal minors of the matrix $A^{n}(Y)$ are either monomials, binomials, or zero.
+Note that every maximal minor of $A^{n}(Y)$ that involves a row from the identity matrix corresponds to a smaller minor of the remaining matrix.